-So in celebration of our newly functional trampoline, I thought I would share some of the games our kids play.
-Some are classic trampoline games and some they invented themselves.
-All are fun.
 For those of you who have children with sensory issues or SPD (sensory processing disorder), it may be worthwhile to note that these games are examples of proprioceptive sensory play.
-You can find more proprioceptive sensory play ideas at the 6 Days of Sensory Play Blog Hop.
+Find more activities for proprioception.

 There is no trampoline game more classic than bum wars!
 The premise of this is that the last one standing wins!
 You need at least 2 players but can be played with more.
 Each player jumps a few times to warm up and then when agreed, they each drop down to their bums and then jump back up, landing on their feet.
 Each player is only allowed one bum bounce and one feet bounce.
 If they do double of either, they are out.
 The game is more challenging if there are adults and children playing because of the weight differences. (ask me how I know!)